×

 CONTENTS

 Many users worry that they will lose all downloaded songs immediately after cancelling Spotify Premium.
 Actually, that is not the case.
-You can continue to enjoy all Premium features, including playing your downloaded songs offline, until the next billing date.
+You can continue to enjoy all Premium features, including keeping your downloaded Spotify songs offline, until the next billing date.

 However, once the billing date arrives, you will face the following changes: